sebsauvage/Shaarli/README.md

     [Markdown](https://daringfireball.net/projects/markdown/syntax) in
     description
   * Support [Github Gist](https://gist.github.com/) in description
-  * Add a margin above and below each description
-* Enlarge description height while adding/editing a link
 * Rearrange buttons position/color while adding/editing a link
 * Menu (only when not logged in)
-  * Delete "Login" button (Typing `/?do=login` do the job...
+  * Remove "Login" button (Typing `/?do=login` do the job...
 We don't need a public link, it attracts curious people.
 Moreover, Shaarli asks to log in when adding a link.)
-  * Delete "Picture wall" button
+  * Remove "Picture wall" button
-  * Delete "Daily" button
+  * Remove "Daily" button
   * Reorder the remaining elements

-Note: you can retrieve the original menu by simply copying `tpl/page.header.html.bak` over `tpl/page.header.html`.
+Note: you can retrieve the original menu by simply erasing `tpl/page.header.html` with `tpl/page.header.html.bak` (the functionalities are still present in `index.php`).

 #Install